Kylie Jenner’s Strapless Denim Dress Might Be The Classiest Thing She’s Ever Worn

 Kylie Jenner’s slaying style is back in the news.
-The Keeping Up With The Kardashians star may raise eyebrows with her eye-popping bikinis and barely-there outfits, but it looks like the 22-year-old can rock sheer class when she wants to.
-Kylie has already fronted media outlets today for attending a red carpet event in a slinky and backless white number – while that dress was a chic one, it did enter the skin-flashing territory that Kylie is so renowned for.
+The Keeping Up with the Kardashians star may raise eyebrows with her eye-popping bikinis and barely-there outfits, but it looks like the 22-year-old can rock sheer class when she wants to.
+Kylie has already fronted media outlets today for attending a red carpet event in a slinky and backless white number.
+While that dress was a chic one, it did enter the skin-flashing territory that Kylie is so renowned for.

-As The Daily Mail reports, Kylie switched her outfit up for Look Mom I Can Fly‘s after-party in Santa Monica, California.
+There has, however, been an update.
+As the Daily Mail reports, Kylie switched her outfit up for Look Mom I Can Fly‘s after-party in Santa Monica, California.
 The newspaper’s photos showed Kylie in a denim getup that may well be the classiest look she’s ever pulled off.
-Kylie had opted for a curve-hugging finish, but something about this dress was delivering pure class.
-The fitted number boasted discreet white panels forming a slight corset upper, but the feel was closer to a casual version of what fans might have seen from Meghan Markle on hit TV show Suits.
-The dress came knee-length and completed by a bustier upper, but the hints of cleavage were the opposite of provocative.
+Kylie had opted for a curve-hugging touch, but something about this dress made it appear very classy.

+The fitted number boasted discreet white panels forming a slight corset upper portion, but the feel was closer to a casual version of what fans might have seen from Meghan Markle on hit TV show Suits.
+The knee-length dress may have been notable for its bustier-style top half, but the hints of cleavage were the opposite of provocative.

 With the swept-up locks and knotted finish that The Inquisitr documented Kylie rocking at the Netflix movie’s premiere earlier today, Kylie had maintained her hair, though.

 When it comes to Kylie’s wardrobe choices, fans seem to be on the fence.
 While some adore this star’s tiny bras and thigh-skimming micro-dresses, others feel that the curve-flaunting goes too far.
-Likewise criticized is the extent to which the star will inject her wardrobe with designer logos.
-For some, tiny bathing suits with a thonged finish just aren’t balanced out by a Louis Vuitton towel and Gucci slides.
+The extent to which the star will inject her wardrobe with designer logos has also been criticized.
+For some, tiny bathing suits and thong bikinis just aren’t balanced out by a Louis Vuitton towel and Gucci slides.
 It looks like Kylie has proven her critics wrong, though.

 #TravisScott has fam support at the LA screening of his new #Netflix doc ‘Look Mom I Can Fly’ ????????????????????#KylieJenner #Stormi pic.twitter.com/LxsDLUCfuJ